giangnguyen2412/Show-Attend-and-Tell-Pytorch-Implementation/README.md

 Questions, suggestions, or corrections can be posted as issues.

 I'm using `PyTorch 0.4` in `Python 3.6`.
-# How retrain the model
+# How to retrain the model
 This is to guide newcomers how to retrain the model from beginning without reading code and change some points.

 - First, clone the repository and dataset to the same directory: